queuemail/docs-and-examples/api-tracking.md

-Using these endpoint you can manage email tracking: opened emails and email link clicks.
+Using this endpoint you can manage email tracking: opened emails and email link clicks.

 <!-- tabs:start -->